Aria Wang · 王元

-Other than research, I enjoy rock climbing, mountaineering, cooking, and reading.
+Outside of research, I enjoy bouldering, mountaineering, cooking, and reading.

 Aria Y. Wang, Kendrick Kay, Thomas Naselaris, Michael J. Tarr, Leila Wehbe